About ObscuraFlex™

 The Rebirth

-In February 2024 Toby posted a series of short video reels on Instagram and TikTok that featured various prototype adapters in action.
+In February 2024 I posted a series of shortvideoreels⧉ on Instagram that featured my various prototype adapters in action.

-The videos became an instant viral hit with an audience of professional photographers and vintage camera enthusiasts, garnering millions of views, likes, and comments.
+The videos went viral.
+The simplicity of the concept was a hit with an audience of professional photographers and vintage camera enthusiasts, garnering millions of views, likes, and comments.

 In a matter or weeks this wave of positive reaction gave the project new life.
-People loved the idea of resurrecting their abandoned Graflex 4x5s and hand-me-down Polaroid Land Cameras gathering dust in attics and thrift stores.
+People loved the idea of resurrecting their abandoned 4x5 and hand-me-down Polaroid Land Cameras gathering dust in attics and thrift stores.

-Toby set to work updating the designs, exploring small-batch manufacturing technologies, and new materials while sharing updates with an enthusiastic group of potential end-users.
+I went to work updating the designs, exploring at-home small-batch manufacturing technologies, and new materials while sharing updates with an enthusiastic group of potential end-users.

 The Future

-He's determined to solve the challenges presented by the current trend in multi-lens phones, and future-proof against their ever-changing form factor with his twist-lock modular system.
+I'm determined to future-proof against the ever-changing smartphone form factor.
 This will take a lot of work, some mathematics and physics, and a significant investment of time and money.
-In the meantime the adapter is available – in small batches – for simpler single-lens phones and a selection of the most common vintage and large format cameras.
+In the meantime the adapter is available – in small batches – for a selection of the most common vintage and large format cameras.

-The underlying technology for the ObscuraFlex™ can theoretically be applied to any medium to large-format camera, and a plan to expand the range of supported models is underway.
-The short list includes:
+The underlying technology for the ObscuraFlex™ can theoretically be applied to any large-format camera, and the plan to expand the range of supported models is well underway.

 Join the mailing list (below) to be kept in the loop, and above all... have fun, and keep making art.